fenago/automation-anywhere-course/lab_guides/md/Lab_9.md

 We are now ready to start on our six sections.
 We will start with *Section 1 -- Opening the source file*.
-This file is available in this book\'s GitHub repository.
+This file is available in this course\'s GitHub repository.